Belle Isle, Richmond - Things to Do at Belle Isle

 Bring water and snacks - there are no facilities on the island, and you'll likely want to stay longer than planned

-The rocks can be slippery when wet, so watch your footing, especially near the water's edge
+The rocks can be slippery when wet, so watch your footing, near the water's edge

 If you're planning to swim in the quarry, locals recommend water shoes since the bottom can be rocky